 The insurance business of an insurer can be transferred to or amalgamated with the insurance business of any other insurer in accordance with a scheme submitted to, and approved in principle, by the IRDAI.
 The IRDAI is also accorded with the power to prepare a scheme of arrangement for amalgamation of one insurer with another insurer (referred to as transferee insurer under section 37A of the Insurance Act).
 Such scheme cannot be prepared without the consent of the transferee insurer (thus only an existing insurer can provide such a consent and not a proposed new entity).
-Additionally, the provisions under section 37A of the Insurance Act rule out the possibility of mandatory creation of a new entity for the purpose of amalgamation and reflects that one entity can be an existing transferor insurer and the other insurer can be an existing transferee insurer.
+Additionally, provisions under section 37A of the Insurance Act rule out the possibility of mandatory creation of a new entity for the purpose of amalgamation and reflects that one entity can be an existing transferor insurer and the other insurer can be an existing transferee insurer.

-10 Outsourcing of activities
+11 Outsourcing of activities

-The Guidelines on Outsourcing of Activities by Insurance Companies dated February 1, 2011, has been superseded by IRDAI (Outsourcing of Activities by Indian Insurers) Regulations, 2017 (Outsourcina Regulations) which applies to all insurers registered with IRDAI those engaged excluding in reinsurance business.
-If an insurer is engaged in both direct insurance as well as reinsurance business, these regulations are applicable only in respect of direct insurance business of such insurers.
+The IRDAI (Outsourcing of Activities by Indian Insurers) Regulations, 2017 (Outsourcing Regulations) supersedes the Guidelines Outsourcing of Activities by Insurance Companies dated February 1, 2011, and applies to all insurers registered with the IRDAI excluding those engaged in reinsurance business.
+If an insurer is engaged in both direct insurance as well as reinsurance business. these regulations are applicable only in respect of direct insurance business of such insurers.